Paul-Beneteau/forge/README.md

 ## Technical Challenges & Architecture

 I focused on keeping the code simple and readable.
 I devoleped system as seperate projects so they could be independant which makes the architecture easier to understand and debug.
-Each system has data assets for configuration which makes it easy to customize it.
+Each system has data assets for configuration making it easier to customize.

-I learned a lot about project architecture and some Unreal specific systems like GAS, behavior tree and EQS.
-The biggest challenge was the procedural map generation because graph layout generation can be complex and hard to debug.
-It can be hard to trace how some tiles are generated and where the bug comes from.
+I learned about project architecture and some Unreal specific systems like GAS, behavior tree and EQS.
+The biggest challenge was the procedural map generation, creating a nice graph layout is challenging and can be hard to debug, especially retracing the tile generation.

 ## Links